Tuna: Description

-The tuna is a sleek and streamlined fish, adapted for speed.
+The tuna is a sleek, elongated and streamlined fish, adapted for speed.
 It has two closely spaced but separated dorsal fins on its back; The first fin is "depressible" – it can be laid down, flush, in a groove that runs along its back; it is supported by spines.
-Seven to 10 yellow finlets run from the dorsal fins to the tail, which is lunate – curved like a crescent moon – and tapered to pointy tips.
+Seven to ten yellow finlets run from the dorsal fins to the tail, which is lunate – curved like a crescent moon – and tapered to pointy tips.
 A tuna's pelvic fins are located below the base of the pectoral fins.
 Both dorsal and pelvic fins retract when the fish is swimming fast.